ThoughtWorks-SEA/developer-training/docs/javascript/async-await.md

 Why?

-Because An async functions always return a Promise object.
-If there are errors thrown from the function, the async function returns a rejected promise instead of throwing the error directly.
+An async functions always return a Promise object.
+If there are errors thrown from the function, the async function returns a **rejected promise** instead of throwing the error directly.

 That means you have to handle the error using promise-style: